Global telecoms giant ZTE sees gold in Chinese roots

 Hong Kong-listed China Mobile, the world’s top carrier with 715 million subscribers, is forking out 41.7 billion yuan from its total spending of 190.2 billion yuan for this year to build 200,000 4G base stations covering more than 100 cities.

-The Chinese government is expected to issue 4G licences later this year.
+The Chinese government is expected to issue 4G licenses later this year.

 ZTE, which has flagged three profit warnings in the past year and is poised to post its first-ever annual loss for 2012, is likely to grab the bulk of contracts along with its cross-town rival Huawei Technologies Co Ltd due to its state-backed status, analysts said.

-Policy lender China Development Bank has extended a $20 billion loan to ZTE, though that was mainly for contracts in emerging markets under government-to-government aid programmes, the analysts said.
+Policy lender China Development Bank has extended a $20 billion loan to ZTE, though that was mainly for contracts in emerging markets under government-to-government aid programs, the analysts said.

 “They (ZTE) will get contracts everywhere, but it’s in China where I would expect that they are going to get the uplift to their margins and therefore their underlying profitability,” said Neil Juggins, a telecom analyst from JI Asia.